mmistakes/made-mistakes-jekyll/faqs/index.md

 [zen-stylus]: https://www.kickstarter.com/projects/zenwriting/zen-next-generation-of-modern-writing-instrument
 [cheap-stylus]: http://www.amazon.com/gp/product/B00575TN42/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00575TN42&linkCode=as2&tag=mademist-20

+## Which iPad Do You Have?

+I draw on a 3rd Generation iPad with Retina screen.
+I've been holding off upgrading because the screens on the new iPad Air do not work well with a Pogo Connect stylus.

+The small 16GB of memory my iPad came with is almost full which is probably going to force my hand soon.
+Now that I'm using Pencil more maybe it won't be such a big deal, especially when Paper receives "Surface Pressure" with iOS 8.

 ## How Did You Learn to Draw on an iPad?

 **Short answer:** Practice --- lots and lots of practice.
 I learn something new every time I drag my stylus or finger across the iPad's glass screen.
 If you're looking for a shortcut to this there really isn't one.
 The best way to improve is by putting the time into learning your craft through experimentation.